 Research into the effects of pesticides on bees is disproportionately focussed on AIs, with ‘inert’ ingredients receiving significantly less attention.
 The lack of attention given to ‘inert’ ingredients is most clearly visible when considering the number of publications focussing on them relative to the best studied pesticide class, insecticides.
 For example, a single AI, the neonicotinoid imidacloprid, was the subject of 168 publications as of 2015 (Lundin et al., 2015).
 This dwarfs the literature on ‘inert’ ingredients, with the systematic review here finding just 16 publications.
 The allocation of research is partially explained by insecticides intended purpose, with insecticide literally meaning a substance used to kill insects.
 However, despite ‘inert’ ingredients not being designed to kill insects, they can have unintended consequences on bee health as detailed above.

 If bee ecotoxicological research is an applied science with the aim of understanding the risks pesticides could pose to bees, the optimal allocation of research effort to substances should match the potential risk each substance poses.
-This risk is a combination of the hazard pose to bees and the likelihood of exposure.
+This risk is a combination of the hazard posed to bees and the likelihood of exposure.
 The hazard is likely greatest with insecticides.
 However, exposure is likely to be greatest with ‘inert’ ingredients that are used in far higher quantities (Mullin et al., 2015), with little in the way of exposure mitigation.
 For example, whenever a formulation is applied, ‘inert’ ingredients are also applied as co-formulants.
 So, when a formulation has no label guidance aimed at reducing bee exposure to the AI, this means that exposure of bees to its co-formulants is also uncontrolled.
 The exposure bees face to ‘inert’ ingredients can be exemplified by the Environmental Information Sheet for one such formulation, Roundup® ProActive, which states “Roundup ProActive is of low toxicity to honeybees; there is no requirement to avoid application of the product when bees are foraging on flowering weeds.”.
-The current allocation of research effort has focussed very strongly on the hazard posed by insecticides, without recognising that ‘inert’ ingredients have vastly higher exposure levels.
+The current allocation of research effort has focussed very strongly on the hazard posed by insecticides, without recognising that ‘inert’ ingredients have vastly higher exposure levels (Supplementary Materials OR Box OR Table).
 This means that the allocation of research is primarily based on hazard, not risk as it should be.